jsfix-ci/goosefactory/README.md

 #### Constructor arguments:
-- _actionTypePrefix_: prefix string that is prepended before the action types.
+- `actionTypePrefix`: prefix string that is prepended before the action types.
 Must be globally unique, inside the same global namespace as all other goosefactories (AND duckfactories if you use them together).
 This way, they can share a redux dispatcher.

-- _actionAndSagaMap_: an object where the keys become the names of action creators, and the values are EITHER:
+- `actionAndSagaMap`: an object where the keys become the names of action creators, and the values are EITHER:
 	* anonymous generators that become the corresponding saga to the action creator.
 The saga's arguments should be the same form as the second reducer argument in a duckfactory: either missing, or be a destructured object (for example: ({id, name, height}) ).
 If it is a destructured object, the content of that will become the arguments of the action creator (for example: (id, name, height) ), OR
    * an array where the first element is a redux-sagas takeEffect, specific for that saga, and the second element is the saga generator function as described above, OR
 	* a JS object where the takeEffect and the saga are the values under those keys: 'takeEffect' and 'saga'.

-- _defaultTakeEffect_: An optional takeEffect function that will replace the default redux-sagas takeEffect for the sagas in this particular goosefactory (the all-goosefactories default is: takeEvery).
+- `defaultTakeEffect`: An optional takeEffect function that will replace the default redux-sagas takeEffect for the sagas in this particular goosefactory (the all-goosefactories default is: takeEvery).
 Any saga-specific takeEffects in the previous argument will override this default (for that saga only, of course).
-- _checkAndWarn_: An optional boolean (default: true) that sets whether to check the created goose for consistency: are the arguments correct?
+- `checkAndWarn`: An optional boolean (default: true) that sets whether to check the created goose for consistency: are the arguments correct?
 Does it produce actionTypes that are globally unique?
 Serious errors throw Errors, less serious ones only log a warning to the console.
-- _logBuilt_: A last option boolean (default: false) set sets whether to log some details when an action creator is produced, and when it creates actions.
+- `logBuilt`: A last option boolean (default: false) set sets whether to log some details when an action creator is produced, and when it creates actions.
 Handy for development, no need for it in prod.

 ### Exposed after creation:

 The resulting goose exports as js objects:
-- _.getActionCreators()_: actionCreator-name → actionCreator-function
+- `.getActionCreators()`: actionCreator-name → actionCreator-function
-- _.getSagas()_: actionType → saga-generator
+- `.getSagas()`: actionType → saga-generator
-- _.getTypes()_: actionCreator name → actionType
+- `.getTypes()`: actionCreator name → actionType
-- _.getTakeEffects()_: actionType → takeEffect
+- `.getTakeEffects()`: actionType → takeEffect

 The actions and actionCreators are used the same way as in ordinary redux.
 Sagas in themselves can put ordinary redux-sagas effects.

 ### Making a root saga:
-The named export _createRootSaga_ takes as argument an array of created geese and returns one rootSaga covering all of them.
+The named export `createRootSaga` takes as argument an array of created geese and returns one rootSaga covering all of them.

 ## Examples
 ...coming soon.
-Until then, take a look at _src/goosefactory_spec.js_
+Until then, take a look at `src/goosefactory_spec.js`

+## Contributions
+Suggestions for all kinds of stuff are welcome.
+For example, for a better name than "goose" if you can think of one.

+Bet you can't, though.